Pandemic fiction: Fall books include stories of the virus

 34 of36 This cover image released by Farrar, Straus and Giroux shows "Beautiful World, Where Are You," a novel by Sally Rooney, releasing Sept.
 7. (Farrar, Straus and Giroux via AP) AP Show More Show Less

-35 of36 This cover image released by Dey Street Books shows "The Storyteller: Tales of Life and Music" by Dave Grohl.
-(Dey Street Books via AP) AP Show More Show Less
+35 of36 This cover image released by Dey Street Books shows "The Storyteller: Tales of Life and Music" by Dave Grohl, releasing Oct.
+5. (Dey Street Books via AP) AP Show More Show Less

 36 of36